How to Plan a Successful and Safe Event

 Managing large crowds is vital for the safety and success of any event.
 Staff must be prepared to handle groups effectively and assert authority when needed.
 Here are some tips for security workers:

-• Maintain Order: Monitor registration lines to prevent cutting and keep them organized with tools like cones, tape, or stanchions.
+• Maintain Order: Monitor registration lines to prevent people cutting in and keep them organized with cones, tape, or stanchions.
 Ask guests to move if they block exits.

 • Enforce Boundaries: Keep guests out of staff-only and VIP areas with clear signage and attentive staff.